axelarnetwork/axelarjs-sdk/README.md

 Thank you for your support!

 ## Note
-This SDK repo is still in early development, and candidly, Axelar's own webapp has been its only consumer.
+This SDK repo is still in early development, and candidly, Axelar's own webapp has been its only consumer so far.

 Accordingly, please let us know of any issues you encounter using the SDK.
+Either reach out to us directly or file a github issue on the repo.

 ## Onboarding process
 Initially, we are gatekeeping the rollout of this SDK a bit as we work through some kinks.